Seaweed farming: Economic impacts

 In Japan the annual production of nori amounts to US$2 billion and is one of the world's most valuable aquaculture crops.
 The demand for seaweed production provides plentiful work opportunities.

-A study conducted by the Philippines reported that plots of approximately one hectare could produce net income from Eucheuma farming was 5 to 6 times the average wage of an agriculture worker.
+A study conducted by the Philippines reported that plots of approximately one hectare could produce net income from Eucheuma farming that was 5 to 6 times the average wage of an agriculture worker.
 The study also reported an increase in seaweed exports from 675 metric tons (MT) in 1967 to 13,191 MT in 1980, and 28,000 MT by 1988.

 About 0.7 million tonnes of carbon are removed from the sea each year by commercially harvested seaweeds.
 In Indonesia, seaweed farms account for 40 percent of the national fisheries output and employ about one million people.

 The Safe Seaweed Coalition is a research and industry group that promotes seaweed cultivation.

+Tanzania

+Seaweed farming has had widespread socio-economic impacts in Tanzania, has become a very important source of resources for women, and is the third biggest contributor of foreign currency to the country.
+90% of the farmers are women, and much of it is used by the skincare and cosmetics industry.

+In 1982 Adelaida K. Semesi began a programme of research into seaweed cultivation in Zanzibar and its application resulted in greater investment in the industry.

 Uses

 Farmed seaweed is used in industrial products, as food, as an ingredient in animal feed, and as source material for biofuels.